JRSkates/phase-4-solo-challenge/design-recipe.md

 So that I can verify that my order is correct
 I would like to see an itemised receipt with a grand total.

+Use the twilio-ruby gem to implement this next one.
+You will need to use doubles too.

+As a customer
+So that I am reassured that my order will be delivered on time I would like to receive a text such as "Thank you!
+Your order was placed and will be delivered before 18:52" after I have ordered.

 ## 2. Design the Class System

 _The diagram below uses asciiflow.com but you could also use excalidraw.com, draw.io, or miro.com_